-Please note that in the Fall of 2020 the Coordination of Benefits (COB) Unit and the Provider Member Relations (PMR) Unit merged and became the Member Provider Services (MPS) Unit.
-They are displayed as separate units in this scorecard due to their different lines of work.
+Please note that in the Fall of 2020 the former Coordination of Benefits (COB) Unit (now re-named the Casualty Recovery & Third Party Liability Teams) and the Provider Member Relations (PMR) Unit merged and became the Member Provider Services (MPS) Unit.
+They are displayed separately in this scorecard due to their different lines of work.

-The Provider and Member Relations Unit (PMR) serves members enrolled in Medicaid and Dr. Dynasaur programs as well as all Providers enrolled with Vermont Medicaid.
-The PMR Unit also serves internal stakeholders such as DXC, Division of Aging and Independent Living, as well as other departments within the Agency of Human Services.
+The Tranportation and Provider Teams serves members enrolled in Medicaid and Dr. Dynasaur programs, as well as all Providers enrolled with Vermont Medicaid.
+The teams also serve internal stakeholders such as DXC, Division of Aging and Independent Living, as well as other departments within the Agency of Human Services.

-The Provider and Member Relations Unit (PMR) works with all members of Vermont Medicaid to ensure that they have access to covered services as well as ensuring that the provider community is actively engaged with DVHA.
+The Transporation and Provider Teams work with members of Vermont Medicaid to ensure that they have access to covered services as well as ensuring that the provider community is actively engaged with DVHA.

-The top priorities/initiatives for the PMR Unit in SFY21 are:
+The top priorities/initiatives for the Transportation and Provider Teams in SFY21 are: